chef-boneyard/chef-web-docs-2016/includes/includes_chef_node_attribute_deep_merge.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-Attributes are typically stored in a recipe using a multi-level hash or array.
-For example, a group of attributes for web servers might be:
+Attributes are typically stored in cookbooks and recipes, roles, and environments.
+These attributes are rolled-up to the node level during a |chef| run.
+For example, a recipe can store attributes using a multi-level hash or array; a group of attributes for web servers might be:

 .. code-block:: ruby